-If you experience anger, reading Taboo Symptoms of Migraine: Anger, might help you see the difference and get some ideas about treating that symptom too.
+If you experience unexplained anger before an attack, reading Taboo Symptoms of Migraine: Anger might help you recognize it as a warning sign and start treating it as a symptom too.

-Approximately eighty percent of people that have migraines suffer from migraines with aura.
+Approximately 15 percent of people that have migraines suffer from migraines with aura.
 These migraines used to be called classic, classical migraine or complicated migraine.

 Now complicated migraine is more a descriptive term.
 The International Headache Society started categorizing headaches into different groups by their characteristics.

-The other twenty percent of migraines have such symptoms as visual problems, but there is a small percentage that has characteristics unlike the other two categories.
+The other 85 percent of migraineurs have migraine without aura.
+But there is also a small percentage that has characteristics unlike these two categories.

 These people have the more scary complicated migraine symptoms.